Loop corrections to primordial non-Gaussianity: Discussion

-In the work of Cogolo et al. \cite{crv} it was shown that this kind of diagram dominates the whole series of diagrams.
-They consider and extra scalar field and the effect arises due to that, but still a similar thing might happen for the single scalar field situation.
+For that end it is useful to look at the work of Cogolo {\it et al.} \cite{crv}, where they show that this kind of diagram dominates the whole series of diagrams.
+They consider and extra scalar field and the effect arises due to that; but still a similar thing might happen for the single scalar field situation.

-If the above do not happen at least one of our assumptions should not be true.
-The main ones are: \begin{itemize} \item Hartree approximation \item Single scalar field(inflaton), adiabatic perturbations \item Time-dependent $\zeta$-$\zeta$ correlator from loops \item Almost constant slow-roll parameter $\epsilon$. \end{itemize} It might be that using Hartree approximation is the source of the mentioned effect.
+We want to conclude the discussion section by giving six points that should further be investigated in detail which might change the picture: \begin{enumerate}[label=(\roman*)] \item Vertex correction \item Hartree approximation \item Single scalar field (inflaton), adiabatic perturbations \item Time-dependent $\zeta$-$\zeta$ correlator from loops \item Almost constant slow-roll parameter $\epsilon$ \item A nonperturbative analysis. \end{enumerate} The first possibility is the vertex correction exactly cancelling the effects given above.
+It might be that using Hartree approximation is the source of the mentioned effect.
 For that, one should do the full calculation and see if the effect is not there.
-One can imagine scenarios where a spectator field causing a similar effect which might cancel the $\zeta$ loops, which only happens for particular situations \cite{crv}.
-Another possibility is summing the whole perturbative series which was done by Starobinsky \& Yokoyoma \cite{sy} for self interacting scalar fields and Tsamis \& Woodard for SQED \cite{tw}.
-Then investigate the consequences of the non-perturbative result.
-Or one can simply say that it is the third assumption that is wrong and maybe it is so.
+One can imagine scenarios where a spectator field causing a similar effect which might cancel the $\zeta$ loops.
+This only happens for particular situations \cite{crv}.
+One could also try to incorporate the time-dependence of the $\epsilon$ parameter and investigate the consequences of that.

+Our work highlights the need of a nonperturbative method to cosmological correlations.
+A nonperturbative method was found by Starobinsky and Yokoyoma \cite{sy} for self-interacting scalar fields and Tsamis and Woodard for Scalar Quantum Electrodynamics \cite{tw}, where they were able to resum the leading infrared log terms in the whole perturbative series.
+And it might turn out that, one can avoid a big $f_{\rm NL}$ parameter after calculating the quantum effects using a nonperturbative method.
+One can simply say that it is the fourth assumption that is wrong and maybe it is so.
 But no matter what the solution is, quantum loop corrections that result into time-dependent scalar mode functions have consequences that are so important and will be of such magnitude that they can not be swept under the rug.

+We would like to end our discussion by pointing out to a curious work done by Pattison {\it et al.} \cite{PVAW}, where the probability density function (PDF) of curvature perturbations were calculated by using stochastic $\delta N$ formalism.
+During this period, due to quantum diffusion effects, stochastic force would determine the inflaton dynamics and PDF of $\zeta$ has the form elliptic theta functions.
+They claim that, in the limit where the potential is exactly flat and stochastic effects dominate, one gets highly non-Gaussian curvature perturbations.
+This claim, which might be an artefact of using stochastic $\delta N$ formalism, should certainly be checked by making rigorous loop calculations.
+This work also shows the need for doing a one-loop calculation (fully renormalized with all the relevant interactions included) of the three-point function in particular and n-point functions of $\zeta$ in general.